Experiential Learning Requirement

 All undergraduate majors in the Department of English and Technical Communication will complete at least one department-approved experiential learning activity before qualifying for graduation.
 Experiential learning refers to “learning by doing” through creative and innovative activities that fall outside the realm of the traditional lecture classroom experience and contribute significantly to professional and personal development.

-- The student proposes the activity to the department by filling out the Experiential Learning Proposal Form to his/her academic advisor and the department chair.
+- The student proposes the activity to the department by filling out the Experientail Learning Form and giving it to their academic advisor and the department chair.
 This proposal should be submitted, ideally, by the third semester of enrollment in the major, but no later than a year before the student plans to graduate.
 The student’s advisor and the department will provide reminders.

 - Activities must be university sponsored or affiliated;